Envisioning a Culture of Inclusive Excellence

 On October 21, 2016, the Board of Trustees approved Vision 2020+, a plan to propel Lynchburg forward.
 Lynchburg’s institutional values demonstrate commitment to an inclusive community.
 These values, combined with Vision 2020+’s commitment to a campus community climate where all faculty, staff, and students feel welcomed and are treated with respect, demonstrate Lynchburg’s commitment to achieve inclusive excellence.
 This document outlines an Inclusive Excellence Plan to achieve this vision.

-In December of 2016, President Ken Garren announced the creation of the new Office of Equity and Inclusion located within the Flynn Multicultural Center in the Drysdale Student Center.
+In December of 2016, former President Ken Garren announced the creation of the new Office of Equity and Inclusion located within the Flynn Multicultural Center in the Drysdale Student Center.
 This office was created to help strengthen equity & inclusion efforts as the campus community continues to diversify.
 The office serves as a hub for inclusivity, working on outreach, programming, and training and development for all campus members.
 The office includes the collaboration between the Diversity and Inclusion Officer, the Title IX Coordinator, the Director of Multicultural Services, and the President’s Equity and Inclusion Fellow.
 The unique reporting structure of this office allows for inclusive excellence to permeate throughout the campus in the three divisions that interact with the immediate campus community: Academic Affairs, Business & Finance, and Student Development.

 The Office of Equity and Inclusion, in conjunction with campus constituents have developed this strategic plan, to be adopted in Fall 2017 in order to clearly state the institution’s goals for achieving inclusive excellence.